aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessebility-tagged-pdf/create-tagged-pdf-documents/_index.md

 ---
-title: Create Tagged PDF Documents
+title: Create Tagged PDF Documents using Aspose.PDF for .NET
+linktitle: Create Tagged PDF Documents
 type: docs
 weight: 10
+lastmod: "2020-12-14"
 url: /net/create-tagged-pdf-documents/
-description: This section explains how to create structure elements for tagged PDF document by using Aspose.PDF for .NET
+description: This article explains how to create structure elements for tagged PDF document by using Aspose.PDF for .NET
 ---

 ## Creating Structure Elements